thiagodp/concordialang/docs/en/language.md

 - `@fail`: indicates that a Test Case should fail.
 - `@global`: defines a [User Interface Element](#user-interface-element) as global. **Yet not available in the tool*
 - `@ignore`: whether applied to a Variant, it will not produce Test Cases; whether applied to a Test Case, it will not produce test scripts.
+- `@generate-only-valid-values`: avoids that a UI Element's property be used for generating values considered invalid.
+This is specially useful for using with masked input fields, in which the system does not let a user to type invalid characters on it.
+For instance:
+    ```concordia
+    UI Element: Year
+      - data type is integer
+      @generate-only-valid-values
+      - format is "/^[0-9]{1-3}$/"
+      Otherwise I must see "Year must be a number."
+     ```
+    The above example will avoid generating invalid input values (*e.g.,*, "A") for testing the format of the Year.

 Reserved for future use:
 - `@extends( <name> )` allows inheritance of [User Interface Elements](#user-interface-element).